sandbox-technologies/inspector-template/README.md

 <br />

-## Installation
+## Manual Installation

-Clone the repository and install dependencies:
+If you prefer to clone the repository manually:

 ```bash
 # Clone the repository